segmentio/analytics-python/README.md

 **timestamp** (datetime, optional) is a datetime object representing when the identify took place.
 If the event just happened, leave it `None` and we'll use the server's time.
 If you are importing data from the past, make sure you provide this argument.

+That's it, just two functions!

+## Integrations

+There are two main modes of analytics integration: client-side and server-side.
+You can use just one, or both.

+#### Client-side vs. Server-side

+* **Client-side analytics** - (via [analytics.js](https://github.com/segmentio/analytics.js)) works by loading in other integrations in the browser.

+* **Server-side analytics** - (via [analytics-node](https://github.com/segmentio/analytics-node), [analytics-python](https://github.com/segmentio/analytics-python) and other server-side libraries) works
+by sending the analytics request to [Segment.io](https://segment.io).
+Our servers then route the message to your desired integrations.

+Some analytics services have REST APIs while others only support client-side integrations.

+You can learn which integrations are supported server-side vs. client-side on your [project's integrations]((https://segment.io) page.

 ## Advanced